V.I.E.W: Virtual Interactive Escapade Workshops

 We send you an invitation to the meeting via email ahead of time with the date and time of the meeting.
 When it is time, you just need to click on the link to enter the online session.
 The moderator will be able to see that you are trying to join and will let you in.

 Don’t worry, that won’t happen.
-There is always be a staff member of French Escapade facilitating the session.
+There is always be a member of French Escapade facilitating the session.
 Everyone have their microphone muted and the moderator lets people ask questions one at the time when it is appropriate in the session.

 Yes, you paint during the session.
 After a short demo from the teacher, everyone has time to paint for a specific length of time.
 During that time, you can ask questions to the teacher if you encounter a problem with your painting.
 After the painting time, the teacher proceedes with more content (demo, techniques,…) and then again, after that demo, you paint what you just learned and so on.
 The goal is for you to have finished a painting (or close to that) at the end of the session.
-Everyone can share their work with the teacher and the other participant and get feedback from the teacher.
+During the third session, everyone can share their work with the teacher and the other participant and get feedback from the teacher.
 You don’t need to share if you don’t feel comfortable but we encourage you to do so in order to receive feedback.

 We send everyone the teacher’s recommended painting supplies list ahead of time.